dionisiskon/Lenovo-Thinkpad-L540-Monterey-Hackintosh-EFi/README.md

 - Wifi (Either itlwm + heliport or Airportitwlm works.
 I use Airportitlwm because I find it better)

 # What doesn't work

 - Possibly Smartcard Reader, even though I haven't tested it and is recognized by the system
-- VGA is a common problem among fans, even though using a VGA to HDMI fixes it, google it
+- VGA is a common problem encountered in hackintosh machines, even though using a VGA to HDMI fixes it.
+Google it!

+# Bugs

+- Some Thinkpad keyboard shortcuts may not work.
+I have a faulty keyboard and can't test it.
+- Sinetek rstx may interefere with the sleep of laptop, even though there is a thread in the repo of sinetek-rstx that says how to resolve this issue.
+- SD Card Reader has an unsigned class so every time you boot it will say unknown card drive, but I promise it works!
+I simply drag it using COMMAND + mouse click to the middle of the screen and it dissapears from the status bar

 # What to avoid
 Never reset NVRAM in these laptops!!!!
 It may brick your laptop.
 It is a common issue among these specific models.